Welcome to the Office of Career and Professional Development

 Coming soon!
 This winter quarter, Assistant Director Anna Reeves is partnering with the UCSF School of Pharmacy to pilot a new workshop on navigating professional identity and social media.
 We want every student to know how to protect their professional reputation while building an intentional online presence in today’s scientific and health care workforce.

-Who's using our career services?
+Q. Who's using career services at UCSF?

 Turning data into access: As part of our evidence-based approach to career support, OCPD adopted Handshake to better understand who we are reaching across campus.
-Just six months in, we are engaging 96% of degree programs and have already reached 45% of students and postdoctoral scholars, allowing for more strategic, targeted outreach.
+Just six months in, we are engaging 96% of degree programs and have already reached 40% of students and postdoctoral scholars, allowing for more strategic, targeted outreach.